For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. Make friends with shop staff

-It's a good idea to make the effort to be friendly with charity shop staff.
+It's a good idea to be friendly with charity shop staff.

 As well as just making you a nice person, an added bonus is that staff will be much more likely to point you in the right direction.
 If they become more well-acquainted with your style, they may even save some of the best charity shop finds for you.
 It pays to be nice!